JRWilding/jitpack_publish/README.md

 # jitpack_publish

-This is a quick script to help publish private github repos to private jitpack.io repository (subscription required)
+This is a quick script to help publish private github repos for android libraries to private jitpack.io repository (subscription required)

 ## publish library